Online Reputation Management is an essential part to any digital media campaign.

 One of Parliament’s greatest assets in ORM is having a well maintained website that is well optimized to many key search words.
 Because of this only content that the business itself creates and pushes out is seen first.
 From looking at the first six search results, we know that Parliament has a website and a blog that produces enough content to balance out any third party data that could be generated.

 The other asset to their ORM status is a well maintained social media platform.
 To be known online as a small business it is essential that as much content can be created in as many platforms as possible.
 But it isn’t just enough to create the platform, the business must constantly be updated and managing content that aligns with their brand.
 It is obvious that Parliament is a new small business, because they only have a one social media account that has enough content being generated on it to make it above the fold.
 It is always better to do less, as it will still have a greater effect on search engine optimization than having too many platforms with no content being pushed out.
 This is essential to being known the way you want to be seen.
+Despite the fact that Parliament is a new business, enough information about the website is generated for a consumer to find it and shop.

 Third party data is an inevitable part of having an online presence that must be managed with the greatest caution.
 A well intended business can think they are managing their online presence by answering every single negative review, yet the content that is generated has a greater chance to outweigh the business’s content the more an owner engages in online debates.